mkopar/VirClass/README.md

 `predict.py`:
 - `prediction data file [MANDATORY]`
-- `class labels file [OPTIONAL]`
 - `model filename [MANDATORY]`

 In order for `predict.py` to work, user must provide prediction data file and model filename he wants to use.
+Prediction data file must be in numeric representation.
+It must contain some reads (small sequence chunks) which are translated into numbers.
-Class labels file is optional because it is only possible to use it when we perform controlled experiments with prebuild prediction dataset and not with real data.
-Output of this file is table that shows the presence of final class labels for every read.
+Output of this file is table that shows the presence of final class labels for whole sample (file) - so it shows which viruses are detected in the reads.

 Both main scripts have help if you find troubles with running them.